leobabakhanian/message-board/README.md

 # message-board
-A full-stack MERN web app that allows users to register, log-in, and post to a message board.
+A full-stack MERN web app that allows users to register, log in, and post to a message board.

 ## Dependencies